zio/zio-prelude/docs/functional-data-types/validation.md

 ### From Existing Values

-The simplest ways to construct `Validation` values are the `succeed` and `fail` operators we saw above.
+The simplest ways to construct `Validation` values are the `succeed` and `fail` operators we saw above:

 ```scala mdoc:nest
 object Validation {